banatibalazs/smart-gas-meter-reader/README.md

 ## Training the Image Classifier Model

-- Use the `train/train_model.py` script to train the model.

-- or use the `train/train_model.ipynb` notebook to train the model.
+Use the `train/number_classification/train_and_eval.ipynb` notebook to train the model.

 ## Steps of prediction: